CMCD1996/Portfolio/resume.md

 * Modelled the qualitative behaviour of Ordinary Differential Equation (ODE) systems and used computational techniques to model solid mechanisms and fluid dynamics

 # **Extra-curriculars**
-### **Ironman Triathlon (2019)**
+### **Ironman Triathlon (2019-21)**

 * Completed the Tauranga Half, Ironman 70.3 Sunshine Coast, and Ironman New Zealand.
-In Ironman New Zealand, I was one of 30 in 18-24 age group to complete 4km swim, 180km bike and 42km run
+In Ironman New Zealand, I was one of 30 in the 18-24 age group to complete 4km swim, 180km bike and 42km run.
+I am currently training for Ironman 70.3 New Zealand 2022

 ### **University of Auckland Investment Club Investment Committee Senior Analyst (2019)**